wilsonmar/git-utilities/README.md

    There are several category variables: GIT_TOOLS, etc.

-3. Remove comments in the section of the script which has a list of brew commands.
+3. Edit the script and search for components in "other" for each category.
+4. In the list of brew, pip, or npm commands, if you see a component you want to install, remove the "#" character which treats the line as a comment.
+5. In the secrets.sh, add "other" for the category (MAC_TOOLS, PYTHON_TOOLS, NODE_TOOLS, etc.) so the script will invoke the other list.

    ## Update All Arguement

-4. Upgrade to the latest versions of ALL components when "update" is added to the calling script:
+6. Upgrade to the latest versions of ALL components when "update" is added to the calling script:

    <pre><strong>chmod +x mac-install-all.sh
    mac-install-all.sh update